Metric-affine cosmological models and the inverse problem of the calculus of variations. Part II: Variational bootstrapping of the $\Lambda$CDM model: Seed for modified field equations

 where

 is a symmetric tensor field of type $(0,2)$ (or $(2,0)$) depending on the metric $\metric$, the distortion tensor components and a finite number of derivatives thereof.
+Our work will be to determine an ``educated guess'' for $\tens{\Theta}^{\text{(D)}}$.

-In the particular case of cosmological symmetry, we want $\tens{\Theta}^{\text{(D)}}$ to geometrically encode the dark sector contributions, in other words, to be the geometric counterpart of $\tensi{T}^{\text{(D)}}$.
-To stay as close as possible to the $\Lambda$CDM model, we may want to regard dark matter and dark energy as distinct effects.\footnote{This point of view is motivated by the fact that effects attributed to dark-matter are already present at scales smaller than the cosmological one; typically the necessity to introduce dark matter in our physical theory first appeared in the context of rotation curve of galaxies, independently of the presence or not of a cosmological constant (dark-energy) \cite{Zwicky:1933gu}.} This corresponds to the idea of writting \eqref{eq:idea1} with
+\textbf{Step 1.} In the particular case of cosmological symmetry, we want $\tens{\Theta}^{\text{(D)}}$ to geometrically encode the dark sector contributions, in other words, to be the geometric counterpart of $\tensi{T}^{\text{(D)}}$.
+As already discussed above, in cosmological symmetry, the most general possible form of $\tens{\Theta}^{\text{(D)}}$ is

+where $\tens{\Theta}^{\text{(DM)}}$ and $\tens{\Theta}^{\text{(DE)}}$ are interpreted as geometric ``dark matter'' and ``dark energy''.\footnote{This point of view is motivated by the fact that effects attributed to dark-matter are already present at scales smaller than the cosmological one; typically the necessity to introduce dark matter in our physical theory first appeared in the context of rotation curve of galaxies, independently of the presence or not of a cosmological constant (dark-energy) \cite{Zwicky:1933gu}.
+It is then sound to still model these as distinct physical effects.} In other words, the following equations of state should hold